DaJoker29/worldbuilding-project-omd/Aquanos Campaign/Session Notes.md

 ~~\*\*Bardic\*\*~~

--9HP / Hide Action / Sneak Attack
+-9HP / Hide Action / Sneak Attack / -1 arrow

-Creatu
+Used *Shard Stealer (added 1d6 lightning to sneak attack)*

+Creatures head looks like the roots of a tooth.